Laura’s eyes were full of tears. They couldn’t leave him, she pleaded. They just couldn’t.

 “He’s tougher than he looks,” Pa admitted.

-According to the parchment map, they could follow this second Merican road south to the ruins of a town called Pepin.
-There, they would try and cross the Mighty Misisip over it was getting late, and into Yowa country.
-Pa was certain that the place where they would turn south was not far from the little lake beside the restrant.
+According to the parchment map, they could follow this second Merican road west to the ruins of a town called Pepin.
+There, they would try and cross the Mighty Misisip into Yowa country.
+Pa was certain that the place where they would turn west was not far from the abandoned lakeside village where they had spent two nights.

 The day grew late, and still the crossroads did not appear.
 Pa shook his head and muttered to himself every time he stopped to scan the horizon.
 Eventually, he announced that they must have passed the second number road without knowing.
 Laura looked around.
 Everything was covered in snow, and it was sometimes hard to tell where the road ended and the woods began.

 The place where they stopped was rocky and sparsely wooded.
-Nearby, they found a dry gully, and Ma said that would provide some shelter.
+Nearby, they found a dry gully.
+Ma said that they would camp at the bottom, and that would provide some shelter from the wind.
 The sides of the gully were too steep for the handcar, so Pa found a thicket of short, gnarled shrubs on the ridge above.
-There, he tucked the car and its cargo in among a nest of branches.
-Then he went back to cover their tracks while the rest of them carried their bedrolls down into the gully.
+There, he tucked the car and its cargo in among the branches.
+Then he went back to cover their tracks while Ma and the girls carried the things that they would need that night down into the gully.

-There was no singing or storytelling that night.
-Instead of his two-string, Pa pulled out Rakesh Halfsilver’s map and squinted at it in consternation.
+There was no singing or storytelling that evening.
+Instead of his two-string, Pa brought Rakesh Halfsilver’s map with him when he joined Ma at their campsite.
+He squinted at it in consternation as Mary and Laura laid down their bedrolls.
 Even when the dusk light had faded and he could not possibly make out the ink trails on its face, he sat with the parchment on his lap, running his fingers through his beard.

-She woke to the sound of Jack barking.
-It seemed to her as if only a moment had passed, but when she looked up she found that the stars had moved.
+Laura woke to the sound of Jack barking.
+It seemed to her as if only a moment had passed, but when she looked up she found that the moon had sunk low in the sky.
 She knew then that she had been asleep for many hours.

 Jack was no longer lying beside her.
 He was somewhere above them, up at the top of the gully.
 He barked and growled and barked again.
 Suddenly, Pa was up, rifle in hand.